Phase locking and multistability in the topological Kuramoto model on cell complexes: Methods

 The stability of phase locking can be determined from the Jacobian matrix of the equations of motion \eqref{eq:eom} given by

 In general, a stationary state is linearly stable if the real part of all eigenvalues is negative~\cite{strogatz2018nonlinear}.
 If the stationary state satisfies the conditions

-we find that all eigenvalues are real and satisfy the following conditions: (i) If an eigenvector $\vec v$ is purely harmonic, then the associated eigenvalue is given by $\lambda = 0$. (ii) If an eigenvector $\vec v$ is not purely harmonic, then the associated eigenvalue satisfies $\lambda < 0$.
-A proof is given in appendix \ref{app:eigen}.
-We thus conclude that a stationary state that satisfies Eq.~\eqref{eq:normal} is linearly stable with respect to perturbations that are orthogonal to the harmonic subspace and neutrally stable with respect to harmonic perturbations.
+we find that all eigenvalues are real and satisfy the following conditions: (i) If an eigenvector $\vec v$ is purely harmonic, then the associated eigenvalue is given by $\lambda = 0$. (ii) If an eigenvector $\vec v$ is not purely harmonic, then the associated eigenvalue satisfies $\lambda < 0$, as proven below .
+We thus conclude that a stationary state that satisfies Eq.~\eqref{eq:normal2} is linearly stable with respect to perturbations that are orthogonal to the harmonic subspace and neutrally stable with respect to harmonic perturbations.
 Since harmonic perturbations do not affect the projected quantities $\vec \theta^{[+]}$ and $\vec \theta^{[-]}$, phase locking is linearly stable.

-In the following we will mainly concentrate on phase locked states that satisfy the conditions in Eq.~\eqref{eq:normal} and refer to them as normal fixed points.
-Stationary states that violate Eq.~\eqref{eq:normal} are typically, but not always, linearly unstable.
-For the ordinary Kuramoto model $n=0$, it has been shown that stable phase locked states that violate these conditions exist at the border of the stability region~\cite{manik2014supply}.
-We will return to this question in Sec.\ref{sec:rings}, Fig.\ref{fig:example1}, in the context of polygonal face complexes, where we find such stable phase-locked states that aren't normal fixed points.